SUSE/open-build-service-resource/README.md

 #### Parameters

-     * `resource`: Path to the input folder containing the osc checkout
+     * `from`: Path to the folder containing the osc checkout
      * `remove_files`: Array of file names to remove.
      * `build.repository`: Repository to build for
      * `build.arch`: Arch to build for